-- Continue with the Human Protein Atlas and the Metabolic Atlas as ELIXIR services contributed by Sweden. - Maintain prediction servers and bioinformatics tools of importance for the Swedish life science community, of which several are also of interest for ELIXIR. - Engage in the development of tools for genome analyses. - Develop Nextflow workflows for data processing and analysis, partly together with other SciLifeLab platforms. - The management makes regular prioritisations on new systems development projects. - Enter relevant Swedish tools in the ELIXIR Tools Registry. - Participate in European collaborations on systems development to enable efficient bioinformatics tools for large-scale analyses and management of data both human and non-human. - Launch the pollen prognosis system PLUPP together with NRM. - Continue the development of PLUPP adding more functionalities.
+- Continue with the Human Protein Atlas as ELIXIR service contributed by Sweden. - Maintain prediction servers and bioinformatics tools of importance for the Swedish life science community, of which several are also of interest for ELIXIR. - Engage in the development of tools for genome analyses. - Develop Nextflow workflows for data processing and analysis, partly together with other SciLifeLab platforms. - The management makes regular prioritisations on new systems development projects. - Enter relevant Swedish tools in the ELIXIR Tools Registry. - Participate in European collaborations on systems development to enable efficient bioinformatics tools for large-scale analyses and management of data both human and non-human. - Continue supporting the new pollen prognosis system PLUPP and the newly released NRM website.